ericoporto/ags-manual-wiki/Game.md

     static String Game.Name

-Gets/sets the game\'s name.
+Gets/sets the game's name.
 This is initially set in the General Settings pane of the editor, but you can change it at run-time in order to change the window title of your game.